Competitor Keyword Analysis: Find Keyword Gaps and SEO Opportunities

 Finding Keyword Gaps

 A keyword gap is the difference between the terms your competitors rank for and the terms your own site ranks for.
-Some of those gaps are not worth chasing.
-Others are highly valuable because they reveal topics your audience clearly searches for, but your site has not addressed properly yet.
-The point is not to fill every gap.
-The point is to identify the gaps that align with your expertise, goals, and realistic ability to compete.
+Some gaps are not worth chasing.
+Others are valuable because they reveal topics your audience clearly searches for, but your site has not addressed properly yet.

 Improving Existing Pages Instead of Publishing More

 Many teams assume the answer is always more content.
 Often it is not.
-Sometimes competitor analysis shows that you already have the right page, but it is weaker than the pages currently ranking above it.
-In that case, the better move may be to improve page structure, expand topical coverage, tighten search intent alignment, or strengthen internal linking rather than create another overlapping article.
+Competitor analysis may show that you already have the right page, but it is weaker than the pages currently ranking above it.

 Understanding Search Intent and Winning Page Formats

 Keyword data alone is not enough.
 You also need to study the type of page that ranks.
-A keyword may look attractive in a tool, but if the results are dominated by product pages, local pages, or comparison pages, a basic informational blog post may never be the right match.
-This is why competitor keyword analysis works best when combined with on-page SEO review and search intent analysis, not treated as a spreadsheet exercise only.
+A keyword may look attractive in a tool, but if the results are dominated by product pages, local pages, comparison pages, or tool pages, a basic informational blog post may not be the right match.

 How to Do Competitor Keyword Analysis Step by Step